Getting Top Dollar When Selling Your Home in the Triangle

 Landscaping and Exterior Maintenance

-Invest in simple landscaping improvements to boost your home's curb appeal:
+Invest in high-ROI landscaping improvements to elevate your home's curb appeal:

-- Plant colorful flowers for a pop of color
+• Plant colorful, seasonal flowers for an immediate pop of color.

-- Pressure wash the exterior, driveway, and walkways
+• Pressure wash the exterior siding, driveway, and walkways to remove dirt and grime.

-- Repair or replace any damaged siding or gutters
+• Repair or replace any damaged siding, trim, or gutters to show pride of ownership.

 Front Entrance Makeover

-Your home's entrance sets the tone for the entire viewing experience.
-Consider these enhancements:
+Your home's entrance is the focal point and sets the tone for the showing.
+Consider these impactful enhancements:

-- Paint the front door a bold, inviting color
+• Paint the front door a bold, inviting color that complements your home's exterior.

-- Add a new welcome mat and potted plants
+• Add a new welcome mat and attractive potted plants to frame the doorway.

-- Ensure the doorbell and house numbers are in good condition
+• Ensure the doorbell and house numbers are clean, functional, and easily visible.

 Interior Improvements